Table of contents:

 - Place a Rectangle of Fabric

-Take a rectangle of fabric and place it right sides together over the buttonhole area.
+Take a rectangle of fabric and position it right sides together over the buttonhole area.
 Fold it in half lengthwise to find its center and align it with the red basting thread.

-Secure the rectangle with pins or a basting stitch to prevent shifting during sewing.
+Secure the rectangle with pins or a basting stitch to prevent any movement during sewing.

 How to sew and cut the opening?